Landscape Architecture Magazine Features Virginia Burt – Mind, Soul, Design

 This article is a delightful look into the garden design philosophies of Virginia Burt.
 It is a journey from the very beginnings of Virginia’s career after graduating from the University of Guelph highlighting how Virginia’s healing garden designs emphasize both a psychological and emotional capacity to heal what ails us.

 “I want to create gardens that really are truly meaningful and touch people” Virginia Burt

-This eight page article also highlights three of Virginia Burt Deigns award winning design properties: The Gathering Place, Contemporary Sculpture Garden and 1890’s Reclaimed.
+This eight page article also highlights three of Virginia Burt Designs award winning design projects: The Gathering Place, Contemporary Sculpture Garden and 1890’s Reclaimed.
 The three separate passages are a deeper look into what inspired Virginia to design each of these wonderful healing gardens.
-Another section, Big and Smalls, shows Virginia’s palette and how it changes depending on the design location.
+Another section, Big and Smalls, shows Virginia’s planting palette and how it changes depending on the design location.

 Founded in 1899, the American Society of Landscape Architects (ASLA) is the national professional association for landscape architects, representing more than 15,000 members in 49 professional chapters and 72 student chapters.

 About Virginia Burt